We’ve just discovered that Australian chef and television presenter Ben O’Donoghue has launched a restaurant in Annerley, Queensland.

 Despite his busy schedule, Mr O’Donoghue has managed to find the time to open Billy Kart Kitchen, which is located at 1 Eric Crescent, Annerley.

-This is just around the corner from his house, according to the Courier Mail, and is about a 12-minute drive in your rental car from Brisbane.
+This is just around the corner from his house, according to the Courier Mail, and is about a 12-minute drive in your car hire Brisbane CBD and beyond.

 Mr O’Donoghue said he wants to transform Annerley into a “foodie hub”, away from the hustle and bustle of the city.

 “We’re going to start off small and build it up.
 It will allow us to play with different flavours that are really exciting for the punters,” he told that Courier Mail.

 He went on to describe the restaurant’s environment as “relaxed” – a mixture of old-fashioned Australian architecture “with a modern pop”.

 So, if you’d like the chance to sample Mr O’Donoghue’s amazing cooking, grab a Brisbane Domestic or Brisbane International Airport car rental and drive over the Annerley.